-Central Law Group represents clients with a range of business legal matters including business formation, contracts and other transactions.
+Central Law Group P.C.represents clients with a range of business legal matters including business formation, contracts and other transactions.
 Our goal is to help your business succeed by protecting you from unnecessary risk and positioning you to take full advantage of business opportunities as your business grows.
 We provide counsel to our clients on issues that arise during business formation, day-to-day operations, business expansion or sale, as well as intellectual property planning and protection and business disputes.

 How to Start a Business

 Taking a great idea and transforming it into a viable business is a challenging and complicated process.
 The decisions you make and the care you take up front will impact your business in the years to come.
 This overview of how to start a business briefly describes some of the steps we will assist you with in the process.

 You might have a wonderful idea for a business name, but you must be certain that the name is available and does not infringe on the trademark or trade name of another company.
 Depending on type, size and scope of your business, you will need to consider many other factors, such as obtaining licenses and permits, leasing real estate, zoning issues, insurance, tax matters, accounting procedures and hiring employees.
 The attorneys at Central Law Group P.C. assist you with investigating the availability of the name as well as helping to protect the name from others.

 One of the first decisions you will make when you start a business is the type of business entity to form.
 The entity you select will have an impact on your tax and liability status.
 The attorneys at Central Law Group P.C. assist new ventures and growing businesses with choice of entity, business formation, and related contract drafting and applications.

 The quality of legal representation during business planning and formation can have a significant and far-reaching effect on a company's profits, the personal liability of the owners, and the ability to take advantage of subsequent business opportunities as they arise.